 NHHP and NHID have been tracking the impact of the waiver carefully.
 As outlined in New Hampshire's initial waiver application, the state projected that in the first year of the waiver, the Reinsurance Program would lower premiums in the individual market by an average of approximately 16% and would increase unsubsidized insured enrollment by 6% compared to no program being in effect.
 The state also predicted that the waiver would help maintain stability in the individual health insurance market in New Hampshire.
-As outlined below, the state has realized its goals of lower premiums, increased enrollment and market stability.
+Each of these outcomes has been realized as outlined below.
 Additionally, as noted above, the Reinsurance Program has met each of the Section 1332 statutory guardrails.